How is a resin floor applied?

 It all starts with a good substrate.
 The substrate should be level and even, and also completely clean and dry.
 The moisture content is checked.
-A slight roughening of the substrate with a sander will improve the adhesion of the first layer.
+Preparation of the substrate with a grinder will improve the adhesion of the first layer.

 The next step is the primer.
-The primer allows a good adhesion of the casting floor to the substrate and strengthens the substrate.
+The primer improves adhesion of the resin floor to the substrate and strengthens the substrate.

-Days 2 and 3: Resilient base mat or scraping layer
+Days 2 and 3: Resilient base mat or scratch coat

 The sequence is this: Glue >> resilient base mat >> sealing layer >> insulating layer

-In case of a standard casting floor only a scraping layer is applied.
-The scraping layer realises a fully smooth, even and sleek substrate.
+When applying a standard resin floor only a scratch coat is applied.
+The scratch coat achieves a fully smooth, even and sleek substrate.
 It also fills possible unevenness’s.
-When the scraping layer has dried completely, the floor is ready for the next layer, the casting floor.
+When the scraping layer has cured completely, the floor is ready for the next layer, the smoothing screed.

 Days 3 and 4: Application of the casting layer

 This is the layer that really determines the look of your floor.
-In this step, the casting layer is levelled out with a skimmer on the substrate.
+In this step, the smoothing screed is levelled out with a skimmer on the substrate.
 The occupants of the house in the time-lapse shot have chosen the super strong, non-yellowing EPI 600-NV floor in the EPI colour “Glow”.
-This is a so-called blend: a concrete-look casting floor, which consists of a mixture of two colours.
+This is a so-called blend, a concrete-look resin floor, which consists of a mixture of two colours.